majuzi123/HMAutoDroidbot/README.md

 ![image](https://github.com/user-attachments/assets/1dfbb6f8-c9ab-48b2-8043-5474719a7466)

-:boom: Support both Android and HarmonyOS devices.
+:boom: Support both Android and HarmonyOS NEXT devices.
 Use the flag `-is_harmonyos` to specify the target system.

 :boom: Source code improvement.
 Easier to read and debug.
 Added typing to the source code and colorized the log.
 Use `-debug` flag to print the debug level log to the terminal!